 - Cal-OSHA requires employers to provide water.
 Water must be provided in single-serve containers.

 - Prohibit use of microwaves, water coolers, and other similar shared equipment.

 - Workers must:

-- Unless strictly necessary to carry out a job function, maintain at all times at least 6-foot social distancing from fellow workers and all site visitors, including delivery workers, design
+- Unless strictly necessary to carry out a job function, maintain at all times at least 6 feet of social distance at all times from fellow workers and all site visitors, including delivery workers, design

 - Notice for Workers and Visitors of Required Practices

-notice at all entrances to the jobsite visible to all workers and visitors instructing workers and visitors to do the following:
+notice at all entrances to the jobsite visible to all workers and visitors instructing workers and visitors to